 One of my favorite ways to create quick videos is to convert blog posts to videos – like a blog trailer that I use to promote my blog posts.
 A couple of years ago I jumped on Lumen5 an A.I. powered video creation platform that turns blog posts into engaging videos.
 It was a bit clunky and the videos need some editing, but it was so cool to be able to cut my time and energy and easily create promo videos.
 They still have a free version but it is very limited.

-I have just purchased InVideo (currently at Appsumo) which is a more robust alternative to Lumen5.
-Again, if I can pay a one time fee and get a better product, then I do it.
-It’s currently $49.
+I have recently purchased InVideo which is a more robust alternative to Lumen5.
+You can import an article and quickly create a video.
 They have thousands of templates you can start with for creating videos for social media.

 Another similar video tool is Wave.video which I’ve experimented with as well.
 It’s similar to InVideo though it doesn’t have the feature for creating a video for from a blog post, article or script.
-They do also have lots of cool templates and they’re announcing a huge upgrade on November 20 which if I understand it correctly, will uplevel the tool to be a complete video marketing platform.
+They do also have lots of cool templates.

 Finally, the last tool I use for creating videos out of audio files is Headliner.
 This is a great tool for podcasters.
 Though I use it to create promo clips from my Community Connect calls to post on social media.
 Podcasters use it to create videos from clips of their podcasts to promote their podcasts.